 Grinding In Teeth

 Teeth grinding or Bruxism may be an involuntary or voluntary action that many people do.
 In other words, people may grind their teeth while sleeping or being awake.
-The most common symptoms are pain in the muscles of neck, tooth, or jaw.
+The most common symptoms are the pain in the muscles of neck, tooth, or jaw.
 Grinding in teeth, generally, implies clenching or rubbing opposite set of teeth together.
 This can cause pain in the teeth or neck.
 It is important to note here that bruxism may also become the cause of the tooth chipping or fracture (7).

 Poor Brushing Habits

 We understand how lazy you feel in the morning right after waking up.
 And the world has taught us that the first thing to do in the morning is to brush your teeth properly and attentively.
 Some of us are very efficient in brushing our teeth.
 But, some of us rarely pay attention to the amount of pressure we are exerting while brushing.
 Putting too much pressure on teeth while brushing can cause damage to the gums.
-The same applies to flossing.
+The same applies to floss.
 If proper care is not taken, it can ensue more pain in the gums (8).

 Misalignment of teeth can cause rubbing, sometimes pushing out teeth from the line too.
 Wisdom teeth that were not able to grow out of the tissues can also be excruciatingly painful in the gums as well for other teeth.
 This is the case of impacted wisdom teeth.
 These may require extreme measures such as braces, and in some cases, surgery.
 In some instances, tooth misalignment is hereditary, meaning it has been passed down by the parent to the children.
-Some mothers think that oral measures during child bearing might be a harmful concept.
+Some mothers think that oral measures during childbearing might be a harmful concept.
 But, clinical studies prove otherwise.
 It is advised that women must take proper steps towards oral hygiene to avoid toothaches and prevent transmission of cavities (9, 10, 11).

 Poor Orthodontic Measures